StefanTodoran/crates-craters/README.md

 * Sometimes the move preview squares animation just stops
   * Was reproducibly happening due to id issues, fixed that bug, now is less frequent
+  * Occured when going from level to next level (fixed)
   * See Player.tsx
 * There are sometimes tiny 1px gaps between board tiles that vary by screen dimensions
   * Not due to rounding, tile sizes are whole numbers